maurymarkowitz/RetroBASIC/doc/RetroBASIC reference manual.md

 Later IBM PC dialects used `SYSTEM` instead of `BYE`, exiting to the DOS shell.

-Some systems allow `GOODBYE` in place of, or in addition to, `BYE`.
+Some systems, including Dartmouth, allow `GOODBYE` in place of, or in addition to, `BYE`.

 <a name="clear-and-clr"></a>
 ### `CLEAR` and `CLR`